The Huntsman Style Guide

 The Smoking Jacket

-Your shirt should be white Marcella cotton with double cuffs, distinguished by its piqué weave detailing across the front panel.
+A dinner shirt should be white Marcella cotton with double cuffs, distinguished by its piqué weave detailing across the front panel.

 Finishing Touches